ESX Host Unresponsiveness and VM Inaccessibility Due to Storage Latency or Fabric Issues

 To temporarily recover from the unresponsive state and regain access to the affected virtual machines (VMs), perform the following:

-1. Hard reset the affected ESXi host using the KVM/IPMI console.
+1. Hard reset the affected ESX host using the KVM/IPMI console.

-2. Upon reboot, the High Availability (HA) mechanism will trigger, causing VMs to restart on available hosts within the cluster.
+2. Upon reboot, the High Availability (HA) mechanism may trigger, if configured, causing VMs to restart on available hosts within the cluster.

 Additional Information